Wernher von Braun: Early life

 In 1928 the Raketenrummel or "Rocket Rumble" fad initiated by Fritz von Opel and Max Valier was highly influential on von Braun as a teenage space enthusiast.
 He was so enthusiastic after seeing one of the public Opel-RAK rocket car demonstrations, that he constructed his own homemade toy rocket car and caused a disruption in a crowded sidewalk by launching the toy wagon, to which he had attached the largest firework rockets he could purchase.
-He was later taken in for questioning by the local police, until released to his father for disciplinary action.
+He was later taken in for questioning by the local police, then released to his father for disciplinary action.
 The incident highlighted the young von Braun's determination to "dedicate his life to space travel".

 In 1930, von Braun attended the Technische Hochschule Berlin, where he joined the Spaceflight Society (Verein für Raumschiffahrt or VfR), co-founded by Valier, and worked with Willy Ley in his liquid-fueled rocket motor tests in conjunction with others such as Rolf Engel, Rudolf Nebel, Hermann Oberth or Paul Ehmayr.
 In spring 1932, he graduated with a diploma in mechanical engineering.
 His early exposure to rocketry convinced him that the exploration of space would require far more than applications of the current engineering technology.
 Wanting to learn more about physics, chemistry, and astronomy, von Braun entered the Friedrich-Wilhelm University of Berlin for doctoral studies and graduated with a doctorate in physics in 1934.
 He also studied at ETH Zürich for a term from June to October 1931.